Got questions? Cool, I've got answers. :)

 Generally no. Cameras are a very personal purchase, and your needs are probably different from mine.
 I really encourage you to first play with what you have and exhaust all of its possibilities.
 Then, if you are thinking about buying something new, research a couple of choices and rent the bodies/lenses you are interested in.
 There are a bunch of places to rent in your local area, or online too.
 It's a great way to try new gear before you buy!

 Can you teach me how to take night sky pictures?

 Do you do weddings/engagement sessions/portraits?

 I generally don't do traditional portrait sessions, but it never hurts to ask.
-I do offer portraits under the stars if you'd like to have something unique!
 Unfortunately I don't do weddings or engagement sessions at this time.